 Note: there often will be significant amounts of resistance from the fear triggered in other people about you changing or you trying something that in their world is impossible.
 Do not let that stop you.
 Simply notice how much fear there is.
 Enjoy the ride.

 After completing this Experiment, please enter Matrix Code YOUQUEST.09 in your free account at StartOver.xyz.
-This Experiment (all the parts) is worth 3 Matrix Points.
+This Experiment is worth 3 Matrix Points.